 The University of Chicago’s Office of College Admissions is pleased to announce the University of Chicago National Laboratories Scholarship.
-In recognition of the contributions of Fermi National Accelerator Laboratory and Argonne National Laboratory to the scientific community at the University and in the greater Chicago area, the Office of Admissions will award up to full-tuition scholarships to children of full-time, regular Fermilab and Argonne employees who are admitted for study in the College.
-The scholarship is renewable for four years as long as the student remains in good academic standing.
+In recognition of the contributions of Argonne National Laboratory and Fermi National Accelerator Laboratory to the scientific community at the University and in the greater Chicago area, the Office of Admissions may award a merit scholarship of any amount up to full-tuition scholarships to children of full-time, regular Fermilab and Argonne employees who are admitted for study in the College.
+If any such scholarship is awarded, it is renewable for four years as long as the student remains in good academic standing.

-To be awarded a National Laboratories Scholarship, a student must be accepted for first-year admission to the University of Chicago, then must be reviewed by the merit scholarship committee, and have their parent’s employment verified for eligibility by the Office of College Admissions.
+To be awarded a National Laboratories Scholarship, a student must be accepted for first-year admission to the University of Chicago, then must be reviewed by the merit scholarship committee and have their parent’s employment verified for eligibility by the Office of College Admissions.
 First-year applicants are required to fill out the Coalition Application or the Common Application in addition to the UChicago Supplement.
-The deadline for applications for Early Action and Early Decision I timelines is November 1, 2021.
-For Early Decision II and Regular Decision timelines, the deadline for applications is January 4, 2022.
-Scholarship recipients will be notified by mid-April 2022 and must accept or decline the offer no later than May 2, 2022.
+The deadline for applications for Early Action and Early Decision I timelines is November 1, 2023.
+For Early Decision II and Regular Decision timelines, the deadline for applications is January 2, 2024.
+Scholarship recipients will be notified by late April 2024 and must accept or decline the offer no later than May 1, 2024.

 For additional information on the application for admissions and deadlines, please visit our apply page.

 For additional information on the application for financial aid and deadlines, please visit our cost and aid page.

 For further questions on admissions and the National Laboratories Scholarship Program, please contact Justin Klein, Senior Associate Director of Admissions, at email@example.com.